Hands-on workshops suitable for conferences, festivals, and professional development. Also available as webinars!

 Basic American Sign Language for Library Staff: The deaf patron approaches the reference or circulation desk…but you don’t panic.
 You know all about the history of ASL and the basics of Deaf Culture, thanks to this hands-on workshop, and even basic signs to introduce yourself and help the patron negotiate the library.
-(Part 2 available for additional follow-up.)
+(Available as 3 or 4 hour workshop, or a 6-part webinar series.
+Part 2 available for additional follow-up.)

 Create a Calmer Classroom with American Sign Language: No matter what age you work with, using basic American Sign Language with your students can enhance student understanding, address different learning styles, and create calm.
 You’ll leave this session armed with a toolbox of signs to start using right away.